Anthony-McDonald/Anthony-McDonald/README.md

 <h1 align="center">Hi 👋, I'm Anthony</h1>
 <h3 align="center">A passionate frontend developer from Scotland</h3>

-- 🔭 I’m currently working on [A to-do-list web app](https://github.com/Anthony-McDonald/to-do-list)
+- 🔭 I’m currently working on [A web implementation of battleships!]

 - 🌱 I’m currently learning **Web development and slightly dabbling in game development.**

 - 👨‍💻 All of my projects are available at [This github page you are on!]